syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-text-annotation.md

 ```
 ![Auto BPMN Shape](../images/Bpmn-TextAnnotation-Auto.png)

-The following code example represents how to create a TextAnnotation and make a connection between the Activity and TextAnnotation shape.
+The following code example represents how to create a TextAnnotation and connect the Activity and TextAnnotation shape.

 ```cshtml
 @using Syncfusion.Blazor.Diagram